 They are literally everywhere so you can just wander around.

 But I have a confession to make.
 We didn’t walk much.
 We used all tuk-tuks of Jodhpur instead!
 In my defense, it was so hot that walking would have been my sentence to death!

-We say bye to the blue houses and go meet our driver who is waiting for us to take us to Pushkar, the holy city of India!
+We say bye to the blue houses and go meet our driver who is waiting for us to take us to Pushkar, the vegan city of India!